wp-plugins/flyzoo/readme.txt

 == Description ==

-Flyzoo Live Chat is the amazing chat platform designed for communities, forums, shops, social networks, dating websites, online traders, radio stations... and any kind of website looking to boost engagement!
+Flyzoo is the amazing chat platform designed for communities, forums, shops, social networks, dating websites, online traders, radio stations... and any kind of website looking to boost engagement!

-Add group and private live chat features to your community, help your members and meet your customers with live support chat.
+Add group and private live chat features to your BuddyPress community, help your members and customers with live support chat.

 Start your 14-day free trial now!